NATIONAL CONVENTION OF WORKERS

 4. Two days countrywide General Strike on 8th and 9th January 2019.

-The National Convention calls upon working people across the sectors and throughout the country irrespective of affiliations to make the above programmes a total success.
+The National Convention called upon working people across the sectors and throughout the country irrespective of affiliations, independent unions, federations, associations to make the above programmes a total success.